g-cev/CPE322/labs/lab2/README.md

 ## What I Learned

 This lab taught me about Nano, a simple terminal-based text editor, along with several terminal commands that can manipulate file directories.
 Before this assignment, I did not realize that Windows-equivalent Linux commands existed.

-I am planning on uploading my GitHub repository to my personal files and practice commands for tasks that I would usually execute in the browser.
+I plan to upload my GitHub repository to my personal files and practice commands for tasks that I would usually execute in the browser.